asi-alliance/asi-chain/docs-site/docs/archive/REPO_OPERATIONS_AND_MAINTENANCE.md

 **Status:** Adopted
 **Last Updated:** 2025-07-13

-This document provides a Standard Operating Procedure (SOP) for all development, maintenance, and community operations related to the ASI-Chain repository.
+This document provides a Standard Operating Procedure (SOP) for all development, maintenance, and community operations related to the ASI-Chain repository ecosystem.
 Its purpose is to ensure consistency, quality, and security as the project grows and transitions to a public, open-source model.

 ## 1. Guiding Principles